 Conclusion

 Adverse possession is a complex yet significant legal concept in India, affecting both private and government-owned properties.
 While it allows long-term occupants to claim ownership, it can also lead to unfair property losses for rightful owners.
-Understanding the legal framework, landmark cases, and preventative measure is crucial for both claimants and property owners.
+Understanding the legal framework, landmark cases, loan against property interest rate, and preventative measure is crucial for both claimants and property owners.
 To avoid legal complications, property owners must actively monitor and protect their land, while claimants must meet strict legal criteria to validate their claims.
 If faced with an adverse possession issue, seeking legal guidance is always advisable.
+Using tools like a loan against property EMI calculator can also help in planning related financial decisions.